AikoPath/AikoPath.github.io/_posts/2021-04-04-The-most-productive-shell-commands-and-command-line-tricks.markdown

 # Handling multiple files with one command
 You might have used commands like cp or mv before to handle files.

 One of my favorite shortcut is the {} parameter expansion.

 By using {} you instruct your shell to expand each value on the curly brackets.

 ```
 $ mv hello_world.{js,html} static
 ```
 This command moves both the hello_world.js file and the hello_world.html file without needing to type hello_world. twice.

-You can also use ranges…
+You can also use ranges...

 The following command moves 5 files (file1.png, file2.png, file3.png, file4.png, and file5.png) to the backup/ directory.

 ```